-1. Check whether 1.1. any individual employment agreements (contracts), an effective collective bargaining agreement, or internal regulations exist at the target company granting individual employees additional entitlements as a result of the transaction (e.g. employment guarantees, golden parachutes etc.); 1.2. any employee representative bodies (trade unions) exist at the target company, and whether any provisions of the collective bargaining agreement or internal regulations at the target company exist governing the information and/or consultation of employee representative bodies in relation to the transaction.
-2. Prepare the following in draft form: 2.1.
+- 1.1. any individual employment agreements (contracts), an effective collective bargaining agreement, or internal regulations exist at the target company granting individual employees additional entitlements as a result of the transaction (e.g. employment guarantees, golden parachutes etc.); - 1.2. any employee representative bodies (trade unions) exist at the target company, and whether any provisions of the collective bargaining agreement or internal regulations at the target company exist governing the information and/or consultation of employee representative bodies in relation to the transaction. - 2.1.
+Not applicable unless stated otherwise in a collective bargaining agreement or internal regulations in force at the target company. - 3.1.
+Not applicable unless stated otherwise in a collective bargaining agreement or internal regulations in force at the target company. - 4.1.
+Not applicable unless stated otherwise in a collective bargaining agreement or internal regulations in force at the target company. - 5.1.
 Not applicable unless stated otherwise in a collective bargaining agreement or internal regulations in force at the target company.

-3. Inform / Notify 3.1.
-Not applicable unless stated otherwise in a collective bargaining agreement or internal regulations in force at the target company.
-4. Consult 4.1.
-Not applicable unless stated otherwise in a collective bargaining agreement or internal regulations in force at the target company.
-5. Implement 5.1.
-Not applicable unless stated otherwise in a collective bargaining agreement or internal regulations in force at the target company.
-II.
-Obligations of the target 1.
-Check whether 1.1. any individual employment agreements (contracts), collective bargaining agreements or internal regulations exist governing the granting of additional entitlements to individual employees either as a result of or in connection with the transaction (e.g. information or consultation entitlements) which must be observed by the target;
+1.1. any individual employment agreements (contracts), collective bargaining agreements or internal regulations exist governing the granting of additional entitlements to individual employees either as a result of or in connection with the transaction (e.g. information or consultation entitlements) which must be observed by the target;

-3.1.
-Not applicable unless stated otherwise in a collective bargaining agreement or internal regulations in force at the target company.
-4.1.
-Not applicable unless stated otherwise in a collective bargaining agreement or internal regulations in force at the target company.
-5.1.
+- 1.2. any provisions of a collective bargaining agreement or internal regulations exist at the target company granting employee representative bodies (trade unions, if such bodies exist) additional information or consultation entitlements relating to the transaction which must be observed by the target. - 2.1.
+Not applicable unless stated otherwise in a collective bargaining agreement or internal regulations in force at the target company. - 3.1.
+Not applicable unless stated otherwise in a collective bargaining agreement or internal regulations in force at the target company. - 4.1.
+Not applicable unless stated otherwise in a collective bargaining agreement or internal regulations in force at the target company. - 5.1.
 Not applicable unless stated otherwise in a collective bargaining agreement or internal regulations in force at the target company.